MrMidnight7331/mrmidnight7331.github.io/README.md

 - Interactive NFT gallery
 - Smooth hover effects and animations
 - Integration with Ethereum and Polygon blockchains
+- Supports multiple wallets:
+    - First wallet address is the "main" wallet and will be loaded on reload
+    - Every subsequent wallet will be loaded in about 3 seconds after each other due to API limitations.
 - Customizable based on your wallet address and NFTs
 - Using the Archemy API